clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 {:paths ["src" "resources" "target/classes"]
     [...]}
 ```
-Finally, restart any Clojure repls you might have running.
+Finally, restart any Clojure REPLs you might have running.
-You can now call your java file:
+You can now call your Java code from Clojure:
 ``` clojure
 user=> (mypackage.Hello/sayHello)
 "Hello from Java!"